mathiasrichter/shapiro/README.md

 If no accept header is specified, Shapiro will assume `text/turtle` as default.

-### Integration with JSON-Schema
+### Integration with OpenAPI & JSON-Schema
 Shapiro converts Shacl nodeshapes into JSON-Schema and thereby integrates with JSON-Schema validation.
 Based on this, you can use the semantic datamodels served by Shapiro in your OpenAPI definitions (by way of $ref).
-An end to end example for an OpenAPI definition using a semantic model will come soon.
+An end to end example based on [this OpenAPI tutorial](https://support.smartbear.com/swaggerhub/docs/tutorials/openapi-3-tutorial.html) can be found in `test/openapi/tutorial.yaml` where the corresponding semantic model is at `test/openapi/tutorial/artist.ttl`.

 ### Markdown in RDFS Comments/SKOS Definitions/DCT Descriptions
 When rendering for mime type `text/html` Shapiro will consider markdown in RDFS comments, SKOS definitions, DCT descriptions for improved readability of documentation.